In this document

 Historically, LGPL libraries have been the source of a large number of compliance problems for downstream device makers and application developers.
 Educating engineers on these issues is difficult and slow-going, unfortunately.
 It's critical to Android's success that it be as easy as possible for device makers to comply with the licenses.
 Given the difficulties with complying with LGPL in the past, it is most prudent to simply not use LGPL libraries if we can avoid it.

 The issues discussed above are our reasons for preferring ASL2.0 for our own code.
 They aren't criticisms of LGPL or other licenses.
-We do feel strongly on this topic, even to the point where we've gone out of our way to make sure as much code as possible is ASL2.0.
+We are passionate about this topic, even to the point where we've gone out of our way to make sure as much code as possible is ASL2.0 licensed.
 However, we love all free and open source licenses, and respect others' opinions and preferences.
-We've simply decided that ASL2.0 is the right license for our goals.
+We've simply decided ASL2.0 is the right license for our goals.